Lance Cpl. Miranda DeKorte

 Whether a military working dog is spending time with its handler or training to protect Marines, they will always be rewarded for doing their job in every clime and place.

--This story was originally published on marines.mil.
-It has been edited for style, grammar and brevity.
+-This story was originally published on marines.mil and posted on USO.org in 2019.
+It has been edited in 2020.

 More from the USO